campbe13/docker-ecq2020/README.md

     * Fedora 31 (run from docker hub)
 * built and tested using `make`

+## jeff-php-mysql
+work in progress 2020-02-23

+* port sticky notes app from PHP 2019, thanks to Jeff Boisvert, into a container
+* apache + php app + mysql

 ## [from docker quick start nodejs bulletinboard](docker-nodejs-bulletinboard)
 work in progress 2020-02-20